panchalmukundak/panchalmukundak/README.md

 - 🔭 I just launched my first course: [Become A SuperHero!][course]!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects...
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to draw and code the some programs

 ### Connect with me: